-- accuracy in all respects as of the date of the Merger Agreement and as of the closing date of the Merger of a limited number of specified representations and warranties made by OPKO and POM in the Merger Agreement (except, with respect to certain representations and warranties, for inaccuracies that are de minimis in the aggregate); - accuracy in all material respects as of the date of the Merger Agreement and as of the closing date of a limited number of specified representations and warranties made by OPKO and POM in the Merger Agreement; - accuracy in all respects as of the date of the Merger Agreement and as of the closing date of the balance of the representations and warranties made by OPKO and POM in the Merger Agreement, except for such breaches as have not had, and would not reasonably be expected to have, a material adverse effect on OPKO and POM; - compliance with and performance by OPKO, in all material respects, of all agreements and covenants required to be performed or complied with by it under the Merger Agreement on or prior to the closing date of the Merger; - receipt of an opinion from DLA Piper, outside counsel to the Special Committee, that is reasonably acceptable to PROLOR and dated as of the closing date of the Merger, to the effect that the Merger will be treated for U.S. federal income tax purposes as a "reorganization" within the meaning of Section 368(a) of the Code; provided that if DLA Piper does not render such opinion, this condition may be satisfied if Akerman renders such opinion; and - receipt of a ruling from the Israeli Income Tax Commissioner with respect to certain Israeli tax matters relating to the Merger.
+- accuracy in all respects as of the date of the Merger Agreement and as of the closing date of the Merger of a limited number of specified representations and warranties made by OPKO and POM in the Merger Agreement (except, with respect to certain representations and warranties, for inaccuracies that are de minimis in the aggregate); - accuracy in all material respects as of the date of the Merger Agreement and as of the closing date of a limited number of specified representations and warranties made by OPKO and POM in the Merger Agreement; - accuracy in all respects as of the date of the Merger Agreement and as of the closing date of the balance of the representations and warranties made by OPKO and POM in the Merger Agreement, except for such breaches as have not had, and would not reasonably be expected to have, a material adverse effect on OPKO and POM; - compliance with and performance by OPKO, in all material respects, of all agreements and covenants required to be performed or complied with by it under the Merger Agreement on or prior to the closing date of the Merger; - receipt of an opinion from DLA Piper, outside counsel to the Special Committee, that is reasonably acceptable to PROLOR and dated as of the closing date of the Merger, to the effect that the Merger will be treated for U.S. federal income tax purposes as a "reorganization" within the meaning of Section 368(a) of the Code; provided that if DLA Piper does not render such opinion, this condition may be satisfied if Akerman renders such opinion; and - receipt of a ruling from the ITA with respect to certain Israeli tax matters relating to the Merger.
+Pursuant to the Merger Agreement, PROLOR may waive such condition and, absent an interim arrangement with the ITA, the consideration paid to PROLOR stockholders that are Israeli tax payors will be subject to Israeli tax.
+For a more complete discussion of the tax ruling, see "Israeli Tax Treatment of the Merger" beginning on page 80.